Surface Duo 2 – Dual-Screen Mobile Productivity – Microsoft Surface

 Because it forms the basis of a duality, it has religious and spiritual significance in many cultures.

-Microsoft Corporation is an American multinational technology conglomerate headquartered in Redmond, Washington.
+Microsoft Corporation is an American multinational corporation and technology conglomerate headquartered in Redmond, Washington.
 Founded in 1975, the company became highly influential in the rise of personal computers through software like Windows, and the company has since expanded to Internet services, cloud computing, video gaming and other fields.
 Microsoft is the largest software maker, one of the most valuable public U.S. companies, and one of the most valuable brands globally.

 Microsoft was founded by Bill Gates and Paul Allen to develop and sell BASIC interpreters for the Altair 8800.
 It rose to dominate the personal computer operating system market with MS-DOS in the mid-1980s, followed by Windows.
+During the 41 years from 1980 to 2021 Microsoft released 9 versions of MS-DOS with a median frequency of 2 years, and 13 versions of Windows with a median frequency of 3 years.
 The company's 1986 initial public offering (IPO) and subsequent rise in its share price created three billionaires and an estimated 12,000 millionaires among Microsoft employees.
 Since the 1990s, it has increasingly diversified from the operating system market.
-Steve Ballmer replaced Gates as CEO in 2000 which would see the then-largest of Microsoft's corporate acquisitions in Skype Technologies in 2011, and an increased focus on hardware that led to its first in-house PC line, the Surface, in 2012, and the formation of Microsoft Mobile through Nokia.
+Steve Ballmer replaced Gates as CEO in 2000.
+He oversaw the then-largest of Microsoft's corporate acquisitions in Skype Technologies in 2011, and an increased focus on hardware that led to its first in-house PC line, the Surface, in 2012, and the formation of Microsoft Mobile through Nokia.
 Since Satya Nadella took over as CEO in 2014, the company has changed focus towards cloud computing, as well as its large acquisition of LinkedIn for $26.2 billion in 2016.
-Under Nadella's direction, the company has also expanded its video gaming business to support the Xbox brand, establishing the Microsoft Gaming division in 2022, which is currently the third-largest gaming company in the world by revenue, following the 2023 acquisition of Activision Blizzard for $68.7 billion.
+Under Nadella's direction, the company has also expanded its video gaming business to support the Xbox brand, establishing the Microsoft Gaming division in 2022 and acquiring Activision Blizzard for $68.7 billion in 2023.

 Productivity is the efficiency of production of goods or services expressed by some measure.
 Measurements of productivity are often expressed as a ratio of an aggregate output to a single input or an aggregate input used in a production process, i.e. output per unit of input, typically over a specific period of time.
 The most common example is the (aggregate) labour productivity measure, one example of which is GDP per worker.
 There are many different definitions of productivity (including those that are not defined as ratios of output to input) and the choice among them depends on the purpose of the productivity measurement and data availability.
 The key source of difference between various productivity measures is also usually related (directly or indirectly) to how the outputs and the inputs are aggregated to obtain such a ratio-type measure of productivity.